ZakariaeElmoumni/Zakariae_Elmoumni/README.md

 ## 📚 About Me

 - 🔭 Currently working on: ObjectivEye, enhancing AI-assisted human scoring in hiring.
-- 🌱 Currently learning: [Technologies, languages, frameworks]
+- 🌱 Currently learning: [LLMs in the context of hiring, risk analysis, new frameworks]